In virus talks, Pelosi holds firm; Mnuchin wants a deal

 McConnell nevertheless can play an influential role if and when he decides to bring the votes he’s sure of to the table.
 That could lead to one path for an eventual deal.

-Associated Press writers Alan Suderman in Richmond, Virginia,, contributed to this report.
+Associated Press writer Alan Suderman in Richmond, Virginia, contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.